top of page

 The second round was characterised with a fast rally of give and take blows, in which Haines used his right more freely than his left, but his blows were well stopped.
 Connell had the best of the in-fighting but erred in not following up.
 He was no match for Haines in open boxing because of the latter's clever footwork and head work.

 The third round produced a fusillade of offensives from both men.
 Connell showing to advantage with both hands.
 He forced Haines to the ropes and was giving a good opening but stood back instead of taking the advantage of the ropes.
-In the same round he changed his tactics and endeavoured to lead with his right but Haines took advantage of the change and rocked him with a heavy jab under the right arm.
+In the same round he changed his tactics and endeavoured to lead with his right, but Haines took advantage of the change and rocked him with a heavy jab under the right arm.

 They stood together during the fourth and a wild exchange of blows last for many seconds.
 Haines seemed aroused and gave full weight to his blows.
-The change of tactics by Connell did not prove an advantage, as Haines would connect while his opponents blows ended mostly in the air.
+The change of tactics by Connell did not prove an advantage, as Haines would connect while his opponents blow ended mostly in the air.

-He had been using his right but the left was not in evidence to any extent until the sixth round.
-After that he made good use of both hands and the left shot out time after time with remarkable swiftness.
+He had been using his right, but the left was not in evidence to any extent until the sixth round.
+After that he made good use of both hands, and the left shot out time after time with remarkable swiftness.

 In the eighth round he had Connell groggy, having landed left hooks, and several solid right to the head.

-At the opening to the ninth round he connected with a left swing and then the right.
+At the opening to the ninth round, he connected with a left swing and then the right.
 Halfway through the round he dazed Connell with a left hook to the body and stopping close in landed a short right counter on his opponent's chin, which sent him to the canvas for the full count.

 Despite public opinion that Haines won all the way, official decisions had it otherwise.
 Notwithstanding that Connell showed gameness and vigour, his opponent had the advantage of the essentials, footwork and science.

-Only on two occasions to spectator's minds did Connell have an opening to deliver a knockout blow but he did not take advantage of the opportunity.
+Only on two occasions to spectator's minds did Connell have an opening to deliver a knockout blow, but he did not take advantage of the opportunity.

 Mr. Ed.
 Doherty, of Sydney, formerly a well-known boxer, refereed the bout and had not difficulty whatever the boxers acting on his introductory advice.
 (The Area News - Friday May 13, 1927).